 A zippered pouch with room for all the essentials is a thoughtful gift for a couple heading out on their honeymoon.
 If you want to get extra fancy, include a roll-up insert, which can be used for makeup brushes or razor, toothbrush, and other toiletries.

 - Emergency Sewing Kit

-a hand-sewn gift, who better to put together an emergency stitch-it kit than an experienced sewist like yourself?
+While not strictly a hand-sewn gift, who better to put together an emergency stitch-it kit than an experienced sewist like yourself?
 Include plenty of safety pins and patches of felt in both light and dark colors.
 With the fragile fabrics used in bridalwear, it's best to pin through a supporting layer of felt to keep from tearing the material.
 Thread in white, black, and a few shades of grey will blend in with most colors of fabric well enough to make minor repairs unnoticeable.
 Scissors or thread snips are a must, as are a couple needles in various sizes.
 Add in any other handy sewing tools you can think of, and stash the whole kit in a zip pouch—hand-sewn, of course—for easy access.